ajinthampy/Cloud-Security-Docs/cybersecurity/readme.md

 - Remediation operating model
 Audit and assurance readiness

-This content is scoped only to cybersecuyrity scopes and deoes not override or replace other KT documenation in repository.
+This content is scoped only to cybersecurity scopes and deoes not override or replace other KT documenation in repository.